aabounegm/DS-Project2/README.md

   On success, the server should respond with 200 and the amount of free storage on the storage server in bytes.

+* `POST /initialize`
+  Delete everything inside the storage folder and return the available size in bytes.

 ## Naming server